-The Retail & Business Banking Company is responsible for customer segments consisting of individual customers, SMEs and middle-market corporations, engages in consulting services that integrate banking, trust banking, securities and other functions within the Mizuho group, as well as providing convenient financial services by leveraging advanced technologies and forming alliances with other companies.
+The Retail & Business Banking Company is responsible for customer segments consisting of individual customers, SMEs and middle-market corporations, and engages in consulting services that integrate banking, trust banking, securities and other functions within the Mizuho group, as well as providing convenient financial services by leveraging advanced technologies and forming alliances with other companies.

-For individual customers, the Retail & Business Banking Company will strive to improve our capacity to provide consulting services, including asset management and asset succession, while working on the development and provision of convenient services by leveraging advanced technologies and forming alliances with other companies and institutions.
+For individual customers, the Retail & Business Banking Company will strive to improve our capacity to provide consulting services, including on asset management and asset succession, while working on the development and provision of convenient services by leveraging advanced technologies and forming alliances with other companies and institutions.

-As a reliable partner in an era of lengthening lifespans, we support customers who have concerns about their long term plans, and in addition to the consulting services that combine banking, trust banking and securities functions, we offer our customers asset formation support that utilizes advanced technologies, such as AI-powered asset management advisory services and asset management support utilizing remote channels, etc. Accordingly, in addition to strengthening our efforts related to NISA, a tax exemption program for small investments, and iDeCo, an individual-type defined contribution pension plan, we will strengthen financial education through seminars.
+As a reliable partner in an era of lengthening lifespans, we support customers who have concerns about their long term plans, and in addition to the consulting services that combine banking, trust banking and securities functions, we offer our customers asset formation support that utilizes advanced technologies, such as AI-powered asset management advisory services and asset management support utilizing remote channels, etc. Accordingly, in addition to strengthening our efforts related to NISA, a tax-exempt program for small investments, and iDeCo, an individual-type defined contribution pension plan, we will strengthen financial education through seminars.

-Furthermore, to support the smooth asset succession, we provide products and services that utilize our trust functions such as Multifunctional Safety Trust and a web based app that can be used to manage inheritance.
+Furthermore, to support smooth asset succession, we provide products and services that utilize our trust functions such as Multifunctional Safety Trust and will trusts, and inheritance arrangement services.

-With respect to the loan business, we have expanded our line of housing loan and card loan products and offer various products and services in response to each customer's life stage, including firstly products that meet a diverse range of needs, internet-based services and the development of a new business model that utilizes advanced technology.
+With respect to the loan business, we have expanded our line of housing loan and card loan products and offer various products and services in response to each customer's life stage, including products that meet a diverse range of needs, internet-based services and the development of a new business model that utilizes advanced technology.

-We also provide products/services to officers and employees of our corporate clients, such as opening account for payrolls, providing housing loans, management of retirement payments, etc.
+We also provide products and services to officers and employees of our corporate clients, such as opening accounts for payroll, providing housing loans, management of retirement payments, etc.

-In addition, in an effort to increase customer convenience, we have enhanced the efficiency of our branch network and ATM network throughout Japan.
-As part of the effort, we pushed for the banking, trust banking and securities services to be provided at the same location, including by setting up Mizuho Securities' "Planet Booths" and Mizuho Trust & Banking's "Trust Lounges" in the branches and offices of Mizuho Bank.
+In addition, in an effort to increase customer convenience, we have enhanced the efficiency of our branch and ATM network throughout Japan.
+As part of these efforts, we pushed for banking, trust banking and securities services to be provided at the same location, including by setting up Mizuho Securities' "Planet Booths" and Mizuho Trust & Banking's "Trust Lounges" in the branches and offices of Mizuho Bank.